minionsjay/GMP_SAT/README.md

 # GeneralMonomialPrediction by MILP and SAT

-This repository contains the source code for the paper "Tighter Upper Bound of Algebraic Degrees for Some Arithmetization-Oriented Ciphers".
+This repository contains the source code for the paper "Imporoved Upper Bound of Algebraic Degrees for Some Arithmetization-Oriented Ciphers".

 ## Requirements